-The Board, through its investment policy and objectives, as detailed in page 28 of the Annual Report, incorporates considerations for ensuring alignment with the objectives agreed with the Manager and portfolio companies.
+The Board, through its investment policy and objectives, as detailed in page 34 of the Annual Report, incorporates considerations for ensuring alignment with the objectives agreed with the Manager and portfolio companies.
 Calculus Capital Limited as Manager is the main point of contact for investee companies and the Board ensures it receives updates on the entire portfolio quarterly.
-There have been five new additions in the financial year and seven disposals.
 Further support was provided to some portfolio companies through follow-on investments.
-The Manager offers investee companies both financial support and practical help by offering specialist skills and contacts to help portfolio companies achieve their long-term objectives.
+The Manager offers investee companies both financial support and practical help by offering specialist skills and contacts to help portfolio companies achieve their longterm objectives.